mkmksto/svelte_text_twist/README.md

 - ROUND tracker
 - Intersection observer that limits the num of words if the subwords intersect with the border of the card
 - check the tempSettings store thing, might not be nec. anymore
+- ^ or simply resize the card to accomodate the num of words